House Republicans Seek Information on Fentanyl Overdoses Triggered by the Border Crisis

 The representatives tied the rise in fentanyl overdose deaths to the Biden administration’s dismantling of enforcement at our border, writing: “Congress cannot ignore these shocking numbers, particularly because the Biden administration’s border policies are allowing fentanyl and fentanyl-related substances to cross our borders at unprecedented rates.”

 The Biden administration’s border policies reverberate well beyond releasing illegal aliens into the country.
-They erode CBP’s operational effectiveness and endangers public safety by making it easier for nefarious actors to traffic dangerous drugs through the border and into American communities.
+They erode CBP’s operational effectiveness and endanger public safety by making it easier for nefarious actors to traffic dangerous drugs through the border and into American communities.